2009 Australian federal budget: Revenue mix

 A$210 billion decrease in revenue was forecast over the next four years, with the 2009–10 deficit expected to be in excess of $50 billion.
-Labor suggested that the decrease in revenue, brought about by the global financial crisis, was the primary reason for the deficit.
+Labor suggested that the decrease in revenue, brought about by the 2008 financial crisis, was the primary reason for the deficit.

 Taxation

 Labor budgetary policy on taxation is to keep it below the 2007–2008 level of 24.7% of GDP over the medium term.
 After taking into account regulatory changes to eliminate "tax minimisation" through employee share schemes, taxation receipts come in at 22% of GDP.
 The government has not indicated whether it will be modifying its target for 2010–2011, in light of the forecast contraction in growth.